- Home

 Thermal ablation

-This uses heat to destroy a tumour.
-The heat may come from radio waves (radiofrequency ablation) or microwaves (microwave ablation).
+This ablation method uses heat to destroy a tumour.
+The heat may come from radio waves (radiofrequency ablation or RFA) or microwaves (microwave ablation or MWA).
 Using an ultrasound or CT scan as a guide, the doctor inserts a fine needle through the abdomen into the liver tumour.
 The needle sends out radio waves or microwaves that produce heat and destroy the cancer cells.

 Alcohol injection